Deepfakes, Synthetic Media and Generative AI

 Fortifying the Truth in Africa

-Read our blog and the full report of the workshop.
+Read our blog with key threats, opportunities and responses identified.
+Or read the full report of the workshop.

 This article talks about the need to ‘fortify the truth’ by fostering resilient witnessing practices that can ensure trustworthy videos and strengthen narratives of vulnerable communities.
 It identifies and speculates on actions at tactical, strategic, tools, technology, and policy levels, drawing upon human rights organization WITNESS’s work on proactive preparation for emerging technologies and technical infrastructures.